 True passion is rarely demonstrated and sustained where operators are stuck in the compliance mode.

 For example: Your operation has passed a third party audit.
 You have celebrated the pass with “pizza for all”.
 Your food safety system, as determined by the third party auditor, has met the requirements proposed by a committee that has little or no knowledge about the daily realities that your operation faces, now what?
-Will your consumers, because of their real experience with your products, celebrate your flag or mock it?
+Will your consumers, because of their real experience with your products, celebrate your posted audit pass flag or mock it and demand a refund?

 The challenge of this article is for companies to cultivate and sustain true passion for product safety at all levels and through all stages of their operation.
 This could be done in various ways through education, the right kind of ongoing motivation, empowerment, friendly collaboration, the development of a sense of ownership, et cetera.
 Do not stop until you see true passion for product safety sustained at every level.
-Do not stop because consumers (all of us and our families) can never be over protected from harm that can be caused by food and health products.
+Do not stop because consumers (all of us and our families) can never be over protected from harm that can be caused by unhealthy food.